 Searches going beyond what fits in fast disks or the OS-level file system caches can be significantly slower, as they depend on disk I/O performance.
 If you have sufficiently fast NVME-drives or similar that can deliver the compressed data as fast as the CPU cores can decompress them, then there is virtually no penalty for doing searches that extend beyond the size of the page cache.
 We built Humio to run on local SSDs, so it is not (presently) optimized to run on high-latency EBS storage or slow spinning disks.
 But it will work, especially if most searches are “live” or within the page cache.
 Humio reads files using “read ahead” instructions to the Linux kernel, which allows for file systems on spinning disks to read continuous ranges of blocks rather than random blocks.

-i3.8xlargeper TB/day data.
-Disclaimer - This of course depends on the scenario.
-How many users are using the system and how much data is being searched etc.
+i3.8xlarge per TB/day data.
+This depends on the scenario: how many users are using the system and how much data is being searched and so forth.

-For AWS, we recommend starting with these instance types.
-T
+For AWS, we recommend starting with these instance types: